 An open fracture requires different treatment than a closed fracture, in which there is no open wound.
-This is because, once the skin is broken, bacteria from dirt and other contaminants can enter the wound and cause infection.
+Once the skin is broken, bacteria from dirt and other contaminants can enter the wound and cause infection.
 For this reason, early treatment for an open fracture focuses on preventing infection at the site of the injury.
 The wound, tissues, and bone must be cleaned out in a surgical procedure as soon as possible.
-The fractured bone must also be stabilized to allow the wound to heal.
+The fractured bone is also usually stabilized with a surgical procedure to allow the wound to heal.

-Most open fractures are caused by some type of high-energy event—such as a gunshot or motor vehicle accident.
+Most open fractures are caused by some type of high-energy accident, like a motor vehicle collision.
 These patients will often have additional injuries to other parts of the body.

 An open fracture can also result from a lower-energy incident, such as a simple fall at home or an injury playing sports.

-In either situation, the damage to the soft tissues around the bone—including muscles, tendons, nerves, veins, and arteries—can be extensive.
-For this reason, any acute fracture with an open wound in the area is considered to be an open fracture.
+In either situation, the damage to the soft tissues around the bone — including muscles, tendons, nerves, veins, and arteries — can be extensive.
+For this reason, any acute (serious) fracture with an open wound in the area is considered to be an open fracture.

-The severity of an open fracture depends upon several factors, including:
+The severity of an open fracture depends on several factors, including:

 - The size and number of the fracture fragments